Robert Smallboy: Smallboy Camp or Mountain Cree Camp

-In the summer of 1968, Chief Small Boy, together with Simon Omeasoo, Lazarus Roan, Alex Shortneck, and some 140 people left the Ermineskin Reserve.
+In the summer of 1968, Chief Small Boy, together with Simon Omeasoo, Lazarus Roan, Alex Shortneck, and some 140 followers left the Ermineskin Reserve.
 They established a camp in the wilderness of the Kootenay Plains near the Rocky Mountains.
-They pitched a large council teepee, twenty tents and a portable classroom.
-They had no intention of reverting to the role of nomadic plains men.
-But sought isolation, while at the same time providing an acceptable level of education for their children.
+They pitched a large council teepee, twenty tents and (eventually) a portable classroom.
+They had no intention of reverting to the role of nomadic plains men, but sought isolation, while at the same time providing an acceptable level of education for their children.
 Chief Smallboy was adamant in maintaining the integrity of his camp and successfully avoided government efforts to close it down.

-The camp was inspiration to other Indigenous people in Canada and the United States and became a centre for learning about Cree Spiritual life.
-While there were disagreements and break aways, Chief Smallboy was the undisputed chief.
+The camp was an inspiration to other Indigenous people in Canada and the United States and became a centre for learning about Cree Spiritual life.
+While there were disagreements and breakaways, Chief Smallboy was the undisputed chief.
 Smallboy camp was constituted under the Pearson administration and led directly to Smallboy and his followers abandoning their reserve at Hobbema and moving to the Kootenay Plains.
-‘The treaty process had been a fraud,’ Chief Smallboy declared, this land has not been ceded to queen Victoria, the collected chiefs, who signed Treaty Six, in 1876 and Treaty Seven in 1877, had no idea what they were giving up land in the treaty 6 & 7.
-The undeveloped crown lands east of the Rocky mountains, where he then residing had not been included in Treaty six or Treaty seven.
+‘The treaty process had been a fraud,’ Chief Smallboy declared, this land has not been ceded to queen Victoria.
+The collected chiefs who signed Treaty Six in 1876 and Treaty Seven in 1877 had no idea what land they were giving up.
+The undeveloped crown lands east of the Rocky mountains, where he then residing, had not been included in Treaty Six or Treaty Seven.
 The Federal Government sees the camp as occupying crown land.
-David Thompson had recognized that the Kootenay Plains were Sacred Indian Land.
-Despite the inclusion of that strip of land, as the anomalous panhandle of treaty eight, it remained sacred Indian land.
+But David Thompson had recognized that the Kootenay Plains and the mountains, including the Columbia Ice Fields, were Sacred Indian Land.
+Despite the inclusion of that strip of land, as the anomalous panhandle of Treaty Eight, signed away by tribes a thousand kilometers away, it remained sacred Indian land.
 It would be occupied by Smallboy‘s Band and any Indian who chose to follow.
-It was in 1968 that Chief Smallboy pitched his tent along with another dozen tents and tee pees on the Kootenay Plains North of Abraham Lake.
+Thus it was that in 1968, Chief Bobtail Smallboy pitched his tent along with another dozen tents and tee pees on the Kootenay Plains North of Abraham Lake.